Benefits Of Boat Guide Ons

 Although durable they tend to work better on smaller boats.
 If you try driving larger boats onto the trailer, you run the risk of breaking the PVC and bending the brackets.
 If you use them to manually pull a larger boat onto the trailer you’ll probably be fine.

 Roller guide ons mount to the trailer frame similar to the post style, but they have 9” to 12” rollers attached to the brackets to guide the boat onto the trailer.
-All rollers are made of non-marking rubber to prevent scratches or damage to the boat’s surface.
+The rollers are typically made of non-marking rubber.

 Pros